How to Go From Excel to Manufacturing Software / MRP System in Stock Management and Production Scheduling.

 Yet, you have noticed that this tool loses its greatest potential every time the organization expands.
 There are more users and functions required in the organization.
 It is necessary to have real-time information.
 So, it is necessary to migrate from Excel to MRP System.

-First, keep in mind that the introduction of software involves the integration of people.
+First, keep in mind that the introduction of manufacturing software involves the integration of people.
 Thus, the following essential points must be considered:

 - Communicate and integrate your work team about the migration process.